Unique Places

 Albenga is a unique town in Liguria, both for its geographic position and for its very particular history.
 It was not destined to become a tourist resort like many other cities in the region.
 Lying at the center of a very fertile plain and a perfect junction point between the Mediterranean sea and the Northern plains, Albenga always felt a stronger vocation for agriculture and commerce rather than fishing and seafaring.

-The town of Cervo clings to the cliff like a rocky pine-cone.
+Among the coastal town in Liguria, the town of Cervo is a fantastic place to visit.
+It clings to the cliff like a rocky pine-cone.
 High above the white-washed houses is the beautiful church a wonderful example of the Ligurian baroque.

 The name of the village, “New Town”, explains its origin.
 It was founded in the 13th Century when the powerful Albenga needed a crown of fortified satellites all around to protect itself and its rich territories from envious neighbors.
 Villanova, the first of several “little daughters”, is therefore a miniature copy of Albenga, but here the Medieval walls are almost entirely in their original place and are extraordinarily well preserved.